Romania and Slovakia coaches won't be drawn on talk of a mutually beneficial draw at Euro 2024 | TSN

 FRANKFURT, Germany (AP) — Even if many speculate on a mutually beneficial draw when Romania meets Slovakia on Wednesday in the European Championship, the coaches do not want to hear it.

-“We can’t control what people talk about,” Romania coach Edward Iordănescu said Tuesday when told pre-game chatter around Europe was of playing to win one point that would send both his team and Slovakia to the round of 16.
+“We can’t control what people talk about,” Romania coach Edward Iordănescu said Tuesday when told pre-game chatter around Europe was of playing to win one point that would send both his team and Slovakia to the round of 16 — where Kylian Mbappé and France could await one of them.

 Slovakia coach Francesco Calzona had earlier been more blunt: “I am not going to comment on that.”